EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/CoreRulebook.md

 Static increase: Willpower
 Free increase: any one (1) of parent's Free increases
+Mobility: Same as parent's
-Passive: Same as their parent's or ability to sacrifice two (2) lower level spell slots (they need to be same lever) for one (1) one level higher spell slot.
+Passive: Same as their parent's or ability to sacrifice two (2) lower level spell slots (they need to be same level) for one (1) one level higher spell slot.

 #### Beastfolk